mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ### What's the difference between the Apps Framework and the plugin framework?

-The App framework provides a few differences from plugins, including:
+The Apps Framework provides a few differences from plugins, including:

 - Interactive elements are easier to use and develop.
 - Compatible with both Mobile and Desktop clients without any extra code.